HiPerCoRe/KTT/documentation/ktt_api.md

 Retrieves list of objects containing detailed information about all available devices (such as device name, memory sizes, list of extensions, etc.) on specified platform.
 DeviceInfo object supports output operator.

+* `DeviceInfo getCurrentDeviceInfo()`:
+Retrieves object containing detailed information about currently used device (such as device name, memory sizes, list of extensions, etc.).

 Basic kernel handling methods
 -----------------------------